One team , one mission ...... Everyone's contribution made our mission this year more successful .

 The photographs taken during this mission show a tip of the iceberg or challenges facing market driven health care in communities with fragile health institutions .
 Our mission going forward, is to reduce, no matter how little, the number of people without hope in these communities.

-Despite supreme efforts by international healthcare organizations such as, Caritas , Doctors without boarders, Oxfam , The Red Cross, Bill and Melinda Gates foundation just to name a few , Care donors in Africa today are overwhelmed by multiple regional conflicts which splits attention and resources between the crisis from war - famine, refugees, hunger etc, and the silent war against infectious and non communicable diseases.
+Despite supreme efforts by international humanitarian organizations such as, Caritas , Doctors without boarders, Oxfam , The Red Cross, Bill and Melinda Gates foundation just to name a few , Care donors in Africa today are overwhelmed by multiple regional conflicts which splits attention and resources between the crisis from war - famine, refugees, hunger etc, and the silent war against infectious and non communicable diseases.
 This means that ENA will have to expand its efforts in the future to reach those excluded by this limited opportunity.

 On behalf of ENA volunteer Executive team and the Board of Trustees , we thank you , and may God bless you all.